Houston vs. Dayton College Basketball Predictions & Picks - November 19

 Houston vs. Dayton Predictions & Picks: Spread, Total - November 19

-Sunday's contest that pits the Houston Cougars (5-0) versus the Dayton Flyers (3-1) at TD Arena has a projected final score of 71-61 (based on our computer prediction) in favor of Houston, who is the favorite in this matchup by our model.
-Game time is at 8:30 PM ET on November 19.
+Sunday's game between the Houston Cougars (5-0) and Dayton Flyers (3-1) going head to head at TD Arena has a projected final score of 71-61 (according to our computer prediction) in favor of Houston, who is listed as the favorite by our model.
+The game will begin at 8:30 PM ET on November 19.

 Watch live college basketball games from all over the country, plus ESPN originals and more NCAA hoops content on ESPN+!